 Trade effluent requirements can be complex.
-Castle Water’s dedicated, expert trade effluent team has the experience and technology required to understand it like no one else – and we make the process simple.
+Castle Water’s dedicated, expert trade effluent services team has the experience and technology required to understand it like no one else – and we make the effluent treatment process simple.

 Unlike domestic sewerage, trade effluent is highly variable in terms of volume and contamination strength.
 It is therefore necessary to regulate this wastewater to ensure the sewerage network can adequately handle and treat the waste.
 This is to protect the health and safety of staff and to protect the environment.

 To regulate trade effluent, businesses are provided with a licence, or discharge consent.
 The licence defines the nature of the allowable discharge and establishes any restrictions.
 Samples of the trade effluent discharge are taken regularly to ensure the customer is complying with the terms of their consent.

 It is a criminal offence to discharge trade effluent waste without a consent.

 Castle Water is recognised as a market leader in trade effluent billing.
 Our unique, state-of-the-art trade effluent invoicing system produces billing with the highest degree of accuracy.

 If you are a large water user or you have multiple business sites, you may be producing a significant amount of trade effluent.
 We can help you to manage this.

 Our specialised account managers can provide you with a wide range of support in legislation and charges to processes and requirements.